zukunft/zukunft.com/docs/llm/pending.md

 ## high prio

-check if config.yaml contains a parameter that prevents ip user from doing database changes and if not, add it

 check that if the ip user cannot do database changes the actually prevents all database changes and if not suggest the steps to fix it

 repeat a general security check and list the most urgent things to do before go live